XRPLF/xrpl-dev-portal/resources/contribute-documentation/index.md

 ### Videos

-Videos are stored on the [XRPL Ledger Foundation YouTube channel](https://www.youtube.com/channel/UC6zTJdNCBI-TKMt5ubNc_Gg).
-Contact [Dennis Dawson](mailto:ddawson@ripple.com) for assistance with uploading your video.
+Videos are stored on YouTube.
 Once uploaded, you can copy the embed instructions and paste them into your document.

 To embed a YouTube video in your topic:

 1. Locate your video on YouTube.
 2. Under the video, click **Share**.
 3. Click **Embed**.
-4. Click **Copy** in the lower right corner.
+4. Click **Copy** in the lower right corner of the pop-up.
 5. Paste the `<iframe>` element in your topic.

 For example, here is the code to embed the _Send Checks_ video.